TSSaint/SQLPrac/README.md

 ### The 'id' Identifier

-'id' is a unique identifier for some database entry.
+'id'/some variation of id's are a unique identifier for some database entry.
 This specifies that each entry is not a duplicate, and can be isolated when needed.

+IMPORTANT NOTE: <br>
+Programmers often use the 'id' in other tables, otherwise known as FOREIGN_KEYs.
+One strong benefit of this results in more efficient and non-duplicated data sets, taking up less memory.
+Because id's can be used to relate to others, they can be referred to as "Relational Databases."

 ---